Learn how to make this wonderful soft and moist German marble pound cake. This cake was my absolute favorite cake as a child and I still love it.

 - Separate the eggs into two bowls.

-- Beat egg whites with salt and ½ cup of sugar until stiff peaks form.
+- Beat egg whites with salt and ½ cup of sugar until stiff peaks form and set aside.

-- Add soft butter, 1 cup sugar, vanilla extract, rum and lemon extract to a bowl and beat until light and fluffy.
+- To a separate bowl add soft butter, sugar, vanilla extract, rum and lemon extract and beat until light and fluffy.

 - Gradually add eggs yolks while whipping the mixture on low.